ramyaxmad/MJF-1A-Parkinson-s-Freezing-of-Gait-Prediction/README.md

 Recall: ~0.89
 ROC-AUC: ~0.98

+- **LSTM**:
+Accuracy: 91–92%
+Precision: ~0.92
+Recall: ~0.86
+ROC-AUC: ~0.97
 ---

 ## 🚀 **Next Steps**

 **You might consider addressing the following (as applicable):**

-* What are some of the limitations of your model?
+* Model limitations?
+- Unable to detect type of freezing of gait when an FOG event is detected by the model
+- Overfitting of model, which means model might perform poorly on other types of data.

 * What would you do differently with more time/resources?
+- Train CNN model by feeding images of acceleration over time
+- Delve into Deep learning models by feeding spectrogram data

 * What additional datasets or techniques would you explore?
+- Reduce dimensionality technique
+- Using shap to determine which features are most significant.

 ---

 ## 📝 **License**

-If applicable, indicate how your project can be used by others by specifying and linking to an open source license type (e.g., MIT, Apache 2.0).
-Make sure your Challenge Advisor approves of the selected license type.

-**Example:**
 This project is licensed under the MIT License.

 ---